-"Jesus, I know I don't always please you, even if when think I do.
+"Jesus, I know I don't always please you, sometimes even when think I do.
 I'm not always salt, and I'm not always light.
-Forgive me for watering down the Gospel, with my words, with my attitudes, with my thoughts, and with my life.
+Forgive me for watering down the Gospel, with my words with my attitudes, with my thoughts, and with my life.
 Change me Lord, into your image; from Glory to Glory, make me more and more like you.
 Put that burning desire inside me, to do only that which pleases you.
-And then fill me with your Holy Spirit, so I will have the power, to do those things.
+And then fill me with your Holy Spirit, so I will have the power to do those things.
 And it's in your holy name I pray.
 Amen."

 Perhaps you have not yet accepted God's gift of life.
 Today is the day to stop rejecting Jesus and the abundant life he suffered and died so you could have peace, joy, and a future and a hope.

 His call to you this morning is simple: "Behold, I stand at the door and knock; if you will hear my voice, and open your door, I will come in and feast with you; and together, we will have great joy."

 Today is your day to accept God's gift of love; today is your day to stop running away from God, to stop running away from the good things he has prepared for you, and to instead turn and run into his arms, and let him heal you, give you peace, and give you a brand new start, making you a brand new creation.

 You're not here by accident; God has a purpose and a plan for your life, and he wants to be your best friend, to fill you up with everlasting peace and joy, wiping your slate clean and giving you a brand new start.